Chapter 17 - It Will Never Be the Same Again

-Since Biles had burst on the Olympic gymnastics scene, she had been as near as you can get to perfect.
+Since Biles had burst on to the Olympic gymnastics scene, she had been as near to perfect as you can get.
 All her competitors were measured against her.
 When we watched her perform we marveled at how she kept getting better.
 She had also been a reluctant witness about the sexual abuse she and other gymnasts suffered from the Olympic teams doctor.
 In spite of it all however, it was rumored she was going to try something at the Tokyo games that had never been done before by a woman.
 Then a strange thing happened.

-In the vault event that she usually dominated, she appeared to get lost in the air in the middle of a spin and landed hard on the mat.
+In the vault event that she usually dominated, she appeared to get lost in the middle of a spin and landed hard on the mat.
 Very unexpected for her.
-What finally emerged was that she had lost her confidence based on the trauma of her sexual abuse.
+What finally emerged was that she had lost her confidence based on her sexual abuse trauma surfacing.
 It brought into question the stresses that athletes were under to achieve at that level.
-As an example, Michael Phelps, the Olympic swimming champion also had a mental breakdown when he finished competing.
-We kept saying the culture was stressed like never before and in this case athletes were not immune.
+As an example, Michael Phelps, the Olympic swimming champion who dominated the swimming world in his prime had a mental breakdown when he finished competing.
+We kept saying the culture was stressed like never before and in this case it appeared the athletes were not immune.

 By the end of July, 2021 the global death toll from COVID-19 surpassed 4 million.
-This was the biggest loss of life the world had seen since WWII, yet it seemed the news was just being managed as if it was normal.
-This would continue as the US alone had 700,000 dead by the end of July.
+This was the biggest loss of life the world had seen since WWII, yet it seemed the news was being managed as if it was normal.
+The US alone had 700,000 dead by the end of July.

 Ours is increasingly a celebrity driven culture like it or not.
 We seem fascinated by the successes and failures of Hollywood stars, politicians, news anchors, and the rich and powerful.
-Humans have always had a morbid curiosity concerning gossip about the “special” people who seem to live out fantasy lives.
+Humans have always had a morbid curiosity about the “special” people who seem to be living fantasy lives.

-With the explosion of social media platforms the celebrity news cycle went from 24-7 on cable to every 15 seconds on Twitter and Instagram.
-Obsessed is one way you could describe this behavior.
+Since the rise of social media platforms the celebrity news cycle went from 24-7 on cable to every 15 seconds on Twitter and Instagram.
+Obsessed is one way you could describe our behavior.
 It was even influencing who the Trumplikins picked to run for office.
 Trump had gotten elected partially because he was a TV personality.
 That seemed to be the new model for Trumplikins.
 It didn’t matter if they had any skill in governing.

-Not that the alt-right had a monopoly on corruption, wrong doing or abuse of power.
+Not that the alt-right had a monopoly on corruption, wrong doing or abuses of power.
 Certainly, Anthony Wieners infamous, viral crouch shot became the fascination of millions for a few heartbeats.

-It also indirectly contributed to Trump getting elected.
+This scandal indirectly contributed to Trump getting elected in 2016.
 Hilary Clinton had used unsecured communication devices during her time at the State Department.
-Fox news and the alt-right minions beat the drums to “lock her up” for seeming national security breaches.
+Fox news and Trump's alt-right crowds beat the drums to “lock her up” for seeming national security breaches.
 The FBI thoroughly investigated the stray emails and found nothing compromising.
 Hillary and her people had been arrogant and stupid, but had not put the country at risk.